angelromarco04/MyNotes/Programming/CHI/data/1_Usability.md

 - Measures how fast it is to use once learned.
 - A quantity measure is how many task an expert can perform per time.
+	- We may also want to measure the ease to remember.
 - Good practices:
 	1. Define keyboard shortcuts or accelerators (easy memorable key combinations that usually trigger the effect in the menu-bar or a button).
 	2. Use visible buttons/icons (and reveal not visible ones through a single action)